Calcium channel blocker overdose

 See: Poison control center - emergency number

 The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The patient may receive:

 - Activated charcoal

 - Breathing support (including a tube through the mouth and breathing machine, or ventilator)

 - Medications to increase heart rate and blood pressure, and help reverse poisoning

 - Tube through the nose into the stomach to wash out the stomach (gastric lavage)

 Taking too much of this medication can be extremely dangerous.
 Death can occur, especially with verapamil.
-If your low heart rate and blood pressure can be corrected survival is likley.
-Survival depends on how much and what type of this medication you take along with how quickly you seek medical treatment.
+If your low heart rate and blood pressure can be corrected, survival is likely.
+Survival depends on how much and what type of this medication you take and how quickly you seek medical treatment.